-“If it’s good enough for Pippa Middleton, it’s good enough for me” my Mum joked when I let her know I was whisking her on a midweek break to Eccles Hotel in beautiful Glengarriff, West Cork.
+“If it’s good enough for Pippa Middleton, it’s good enough for me,” my mum joked when I let her know I was whisking her away on a midweek break to beautiful Glengarriff, West Cork.

-I was oblivious to the fact that the Duchess of Cambridge’s sister had attended a wedding in the hotel just a few weeks before, more excited about exploring one of Ireland’s most scenic drives and hopefully having time to return back to Gougane Barra, one of my favourite spots in Ireland.
+I was oblivious to the fact that the Duchess of Cambridge’s sister had attended a wedding in the same hotel we were staying in just a few weeks before.
+I was more excited about exploring one of Ireland’s most scenic drives and hopefully having time to return back to Gougane Barra, one of my favorite spots in Ireland.

-West Cork has always been a special place for me, having spend most of my summer holidays when I was young down in Baltimore leaping of piers or sailing out to a small selection of Carbery’s One Hundred Isles.
+West Cork has always been a special place for me, having spent most of my summer holidays when I was young down in Baltimore leaping off piers or sailing out to a small selection of Carbery’s One Hundred Isles.